Tuition and Financial Aid

 The University of Texas at Dallas has a Satisfactory Academic Progress (SAP) policy for financial aid recipients.

 Students must successfully complete a percentage of all attempted hours that is in line with completing their degree requirements within the overall maximum time frame for a degree program.
 This is called a pace rate requirement and is evaluated each term.
 The pace rate is calculated by dividing the student's overall successfully completed hours by the student's overall attempted hours.
 The graduate student pace rate requirement is a 67 percent completion rate.
 Graduate students may receive financial aid for up to 150 percent of the hours required to complete their degree program.
 In addition, graduate students must maintain a minimum cumulative grade point average (GPA) of 3.0 or above on coursework completed at the University.

 This information is also available online at the Office of Financial Aid website.
 A link to the website is provided on award notifications.

-Male students between the ages of 18 and 26 must register with Selective Service to qualify for federal and Texas student loan, work or grant programs.
+Male students between the ages of 18 and 26 must register with Selective Service to qualify for Texas student loan, work, or grant programs.
 Students may register with Selective Service by visiting their local post office or online; they can also verify their registration at www.sss.gov.

 Effective January 1, 1998, the selective service requirement is also applicable to students applying for financial assistance funded by State revenue.